All pages

 Allow users to run discovery jobs

 The Keeper Gateway is a service that is installed on the customer's network to enabled zero-trust access to target infrastructure.
-Typically this service is installed on a Linux or Docker environment in each of the networks under management.
+This service is installed on a Docker, Linux or Windows environment in each of the networks under management.

 Before running a Discovery job, it is recommended to create PAM User records for any administrative credentials you expect to use.
 Save these credentials as PAM User record types within the Shared Folder that is associated with your Application and Keeper Gateway.